ersteller/pySerial2AVR/README.txt

+This project has the goal to manipulate input and output pins of avr devices over serial interface, allowing python scripts to set and get io states of the device. source for io change is a file creation and the output is set after an algorithm evaluating the file content. it is possible to change io on the fly with a terminal input according to the protocol

+it consists of
+- terminal class: 	handling the communication with the device for python scripts
+- headerconverter: 	to be able to use familiar naming conventions in python
+- filehandler:		polling folders for input files
+- avr firmware:     serving the incoming requests

 avrheaderconverter:
-place for header conversion
+- place for header conversion

-drop the device specific header in the avr folder
-    you can find the appropriate header in io.h in the line below #if defined (__YOUR_DEVICE__)
+- drop the device specific header in the avr folder you can find the appropriate header in io.h in the line below #if defined (__YOUR_DEVICE__)

-    maybe a device class specific header is needed also for example iocanxx.h
+    maybe a device class specific header is needed also, for example iocanxx.h

-run:  h2py io.h
+- run:  h2py io.h
     or
-call: h2py.convert(['avr/io.h'])
+- call: h2py.convert(['avr/io.h'])

-this generates IO.py which can be imported in the terminal to
-    use it just like #include <avr/io.h> names
+- this generates IO.py which can be imported in the terminal to use it just like #include <avr/io.h> names

 Notes: